Richard-Dent/github_profile_website/readme.md

-# GitHub Profile
+# GitHub Profile App Website

-The GitHub Profile app searches the profiles of GitHub users and displays their last five respositories.
-The web application is developed with vanilla Javascript.
+The GitHub Profile App website is a tailwind css website.
+It is the website for the GitHub Profile App that searches the profiles of GitHub users and displays their last five respositories.

 ![github profile screenshot](./README_SCREENSHOTS/GITHUB_PROFILE.png)

 ## Project Specifications

 - Create Responsive UI for project
+- Website built with Tailwind CSS
+- A website for the GitHub Profile web application
-- Searches GitHub by username
+- The GitHub Profile app searches GitHub by username
-- Display last five repositories of GitHub user
+- The GitHub Profile app displays the last five repositories of a GitHub user